 Baking Time

-If you’re from the South, these are sure to remind you of your grandma’s buttermilk biscuits.
+If you’re from the South, these will probably remind you of your grandma’s buttermilk biscuits.
 All you need now is some red-eye or cocoa (chocolate) gravy to top them with.
 Of course, they are always great with sausage gravy.

 When ready to bake, preheat the oven to 400 degrees.
 Remove the desired number of frozen biscuits and place them on a baking sheet.
 Bake for 22-24 minutes or until golden.